 \section{Introduction}

 Nonlinear recurrent neural networks are a central object of study in neuroscience and machine learning.
-With random and sufficiently strong couplings, these networks can produce high-dimensional chaotic activity that resembles the spontaneous fluctuations observed in cortex \textit{in vivo}~\cite{arieli1996dynamics}.
-They also underlie reservoir computing, in which a fixed random network provides a dynamical substrate from which a linear readout can be trained~\cite{jaeger2004harnessing}.
-The structure of activity in random networks also acts as a prior for subsequent learning, and understanding this structure is a prerequisite for characterizing how learning reshapes it~\cite{clark2026structure}.
-These networks are one instance of a broader class of high-dimensional disordered dynamical systems studied across statistical physics, ecology, and other fields, and the results presented here extend to many such models.
+With random couplings, they produce chaotic fluctuations resembling spontaneous activity observed in cortex \textit{in vivo}~\cite{arieli1996dynamics}.
+Computationally, they underlie reservoir computing, where a fixed random network supplies dynamics on which a linear readout is trained~\cite{jaeger2004harnessing, takasu2025neuronal}.
+They also serve as a prior for subsequent learning, so characterizing their activity structure is a prerequisite for understanding how learning reshapes it~\cite{clark2026structure}.
+More broadly, these networks belong to a larger class of high-dimensional disordered dynamical systems studied in statistical physics, ecology, and other fields.
+Our results extend to many such models.

-Beyond single-unit statistics, activity in these networks has \emph{collective} structure, reflected in how fluctuations at different units co-vary.
-Collective structure is of special interest in neuroscience, where large-scale recording technologies~\cite{trautmann2025large, manley2024simultaneous} now permit detailed characterization of population-level activity, revealing distributed computations invisible in single-neuron responses~\cite{chung2021neural}.
-Collective structure is captured, at the level of second-order statistics, by the $N \times N$ covariance matrix of unit activities.
-This matrix underlies principal component analysis and other common dimensionality reduction methods~\cite{cunningham2014dimensionality, gao2015simplicity}, and its eigenvalue spectrum has been studied directly in cortical recordings~\cite{stringer2019high, pospisil2025revisiting}.
+Beyond single-unit statistics, network activity has \emph{collective} structure, reflected in how unit activities at different sites co-fluctuate.
+This is of special interest in neuroscience, where large-scale recording technologies~\cite{trautmann2025large, manley2024simultaneous} now permit detailed characterization of population-level activity, revealing distributed computations invisible in single-neuron responses~\cite{chung2021neural}.
+At the level of second-order statistics, the collective structure is captured by the $N \times N$ covariance matrix of unit activities, which underlies principal component analysis and other dimensionality reduction methods~\cite{cunningham2014dimensionality, gao2015simplicity} and whose eigenvalue spectrum has been studied directly in cortical recordings~\cite{stringer2019high, pospisil2025revisiting, pachitariu2026critical}.
 This covariance matrix is the focus of the present paper.